Chatagency/crud-assistant/README.md

 `Actions` are arbitrary functionality executed by the `Inputs` or `InputCollection`.

-If runtime parameters must be passed to the action a `DataContainer` must be used:
+Runtime parameters are passed to the action using simple setters.
+Each action must implement its own setters depending ont the parameters it needs.

 ```php
 use Chatagency\CrudAssistant\CrudAssistant;